eZmaxinc/eZmax-SDK-objc/docs/ObjectEzsigndocumentApi.md

 NSNumber* pkiEzsigndocumentID = @56; //
 NSString* eDocumentType = @"eDocumentType_example"; // The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more.

 ObjectEzsigndocumentApi*apiInstance = [[ObjectEzsigndocumentApi alloc] init];

-// Retrieve a URL to download documents.
+// Retrieve a URL to download documents
 [apiInstance ezsigndocumentGetDownloadUrlV1WithPkiEzsigndocumentID:pkiEzsigndocumentID
               eDocumentType:eDocumentType
           completionHandler: ^(EzsigndocumentGetDownloadUrlV1Response* output, NSError* error) {